flaviobarbosaisi/Jetson-Obj-Security/README.md

 ## Project Ideia

 The idea of this project is to develop a monitoring system for an object of interest through a Logitech C920E Business FullHD 1080p 960-001360 webcam and a NVIDIA Jetson Xavier™ NX.
-The system should classify as high risk if someone gets within 1 meter of the object, medium risk between 1 and 1.25 meters and safe at a distance greater than 1.25 meters.
+The system should classify as high risk if someone gets within 1 meter of the object, medium risk between 1 and 1.25 meters, and safe at a distance greater than 1.25 meters.
 We can imagine that this is a valuable or even dangerous object that you want to monitor.

 <p align="center">
  <img src="https://github.com/flaviobarbosaisi/Jetson-Obj-Security/blob/main/data/result_safe.jpeg" width="350" height="280">